CodeCrafters-ir/ansible/README.md

         running all settings for   ansible command

 6-roles directory:
-    توضیحات: in this directory we define tasks for run , every roles install or config a package or work or config and every role have one or multi task in multi directories 6-1:for every yaml file in playbooks directory (without config file) we have a directory with same name file, every directory do a work, in subdirectory
+    describe: in this directory we define tasks for run , every roles install or config a package or work or config and every role have one or multi task in multi directories 6-1:for every yaml file in playbooks directory (without config file) we have a directory with same name file, every directory do a work, in subdirectory